Seemor

 The room feels stylish and swanky with an old-Shanghai bar glow, where plates land fast and aromas announce themselves.
 "Cocktails were smooth and dishes came in waves," one diner shared.
 Expect bold flavors and a lively crowd.
 The cooking leans creative regional Chinese with Sichuan and Hunan roots: classic techniques with modern touches rather than theatrics.
 Chairman pork, dan dan noodles, and peppercorn fish draw raves, while a few diners find seasoning heavy or rushed near closing.
 Prices sit above neighborhood joints but shareable portions and premium ingredients—duck, sea cucumber, lobster—help justify splurge dishes.
 Families do fine here thanks to kid-friendly staples like fried rice, lo mein, and chicken and broccoli, plus mild options amid the spice.
 The menu clearly marks chili and nut items; tofu and vegetable plates help vegetarians.
 That said, spice dominates many signatures, so coach picky eaters toward simpler dishes and consider lunch specials for value.

-What to Order
+What to order

 Location Insights

-Area: Emerging LIC strip with upscale residential towers and creative offices; draws locals and Manhattan spillover.
+Area vibe: Emerging LIC strip with upscale residential towers and creative offices; draws locals and Manhattan spillover.

 Safety: Generally safe, well-lit arterials with steady evening foot traffic; standard urban caution late night.

-Nearby: Close to 7/E/M/G trains, MoMA PS1, residential high-rises, and bars; weekend crowds spike.
+What's nearby: Close to 7/E/M/G trains, MoMA PS1, residential high-rises, and bars; weekend crowds spike.

 Opening Hours

-Monday11:30–22:00 Tuesday11:30–22:00 Wednesday11:30–22:00 Thursday11:30–22:00 Friday11:30–23:00 Saturday11:30–23:00 Sunday11:30–22:00
+Sunday11:30–22:00 Monday11:30–22:00 Tuesday11:30–22:00 Wednesday11:30–22:00 Thursday11:30–22:00 Friday11:30–23:00 Saturday11:30–23:00